PROGRAM prepbufr

 Depending on the year you select, the prepqm files can be weekly, monthly, or semi-monthly.
 Each tar file has a unique dataset number of the form “A#####”.
 For example, for January of 2003, the 4 HPSS TAR files are: A21899, A21900, A21901, A21902.
 After September 2003, these files include AIRCRAFT data (airplane readings taken at cruising elevation) but not ACARS data (airplane readings taken during takeoff and landing).
 There are different datasets which include ACARS data but their use is restricted and you must contact the RDA group to get access.

-If you are running on a machine with direct access to the NSF NCAR HPSS, then change directories into the prep_bufr/data subdirectory and run:
+If you are running on a machine with direct access to the NSF NCAR HPSS, then change directories into the prep_bufr/data subdirectory and obtain the prepqm rawfile from:

 where ##### is the data set number you want.